 Looking for a smart way to earn better returns than a savings account without taking big risks?
 Liquid Funds and Ultra Short-Term Funds are great options for short-term investments.
 They're low-risk, flexible, and ideal for putting your money for a few days to a few months.
 In this section, we'll explain what these funds are, how they work, the key differences between them, and when to choose each based on your financial goals.

-What is a Liquid Fund?
+What is a Liquid Fund Investment?

 Purpose of Liquid Fund